Royals send struggling White Sox to sixth straight loss

 BASERUNNING GAFFES

-Kansas City made three outs on the basepaths and Chicago made two.
+Kansas City made three outs on the base paths and Chicago made two.
 Merrifield was thrown out trying to advance to third on a ground out in the first inning and was picked off between first and second to end the second inning.
 Soler ended the fifth inning when he was thrown out at second after Lopez’s single.
 Leury Garcia was doubled off second on a line drive by James McCann, ending a threat by the White Sox in the fourth inning.
 Wellington Castillo was thrown out trying to advance to third on a passed ball in the fifth.

 UP NEXT

 The Royals and White Sox conclude their four-game set with a day game Thursday.
 Brad Keller (5-9) will start for the Royals, looking to continue a strong July.
 Keller has allowed just two runs in 13 2/3 innings this month and is coming off a career-high eight innings Saturday in a 4-1 win over Detroit.
 Ross Detwiler will get the ball for the White Sox, making his third start of the season.
-The righthander is 1-0 with a 5.02 ERA this year.
+The right-hander is 1-0 with a 5.02 ERA this year.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports